Petlja/TxtProgInPythonEng/_sources/03_PyGame/03_PyGame_14_Drawing_Movable.rst

     pg.draw.circle(canvas, pg.Color("white"), (150, 200), 30)
     pg.draw.circle(canvas, pg.Color("white"), (250, 200), 30)

-If we wanted to draw that cloud at different heights, we could repeat these three commands, each time with some new value for :math:`y` coordinate of the centers of these three circles instead of 200, as it is inthe first drawing.
+If we wanted to draw that cloud at different heights, we could repeat these three commands, each time with some new value for :math:`y` coordinate of the centers of these three circles instead of 200, as it is in the first drawing.
 For example:

 .. code::